phoqe/Remmi/README.md

 ## Remarks

 - The count refreshes every 5 minutes.
-- The username is hard-coded, at the moment.
+- The username is hardcoded.
+Should probably add a name input somewhere.
 - Clicking the count triggers a refresh and resets the refresh timer.
+- SwiftSoup for DOM parsing.
+Yes, it’s an unnecessary overhead.

 ## Licence